Battle of Agincourt: Numbers at Agincourt

 Historians disagree less about the French numbers.
-Rogers, Mortimer and Sumption all give more or less 10,000 men-at-arms for the French, using as a source the herald of the Duke of Berry, an eyewitness.
+Rogers, Mortimer, and Sumption all give more or less 10,000 men-at-arms for the French, using as a source the herald of the Duke of Berry, an eyewitness.
 The number is supported by many other contemporary accounts.
-Curry, Rogers and Mortimer all agree the French had 4 to 5 thousand missile troops.
+Curry, Rogers, and Mortimer all agree that the French had 4 to 5 thousand missile troops.
 Sumption, thus, concludes that the French had 14,000 men, basing himself on the monk of St. Denis; Mortimer gives 14 or 15 thousand fighting men.
 One particular cause of confusion may have been the number of servants on both sides, or whether they should at all be counted as combatants.
 Since the French had many more men-at-arms than the English, they would accordingly be accompanied by a far greater number of servants.
 Rogers says each of the 10,000 men-at-arms would be accompanied by a gros valet (an armed, armoured and mounted military servant) and a noncombatant page, counts the former as fighting men, and concludes thus that the French in fact numbered 24,000.
 Barker, who believes the English were outnumbered by at least four to one, says that the armed servants formed the rearguard in the battle.
 Mortimer notes the presence of noncombatant pages only, indicating that they would ride the spare horses during the battle and be mistakenly thought of as combatants by the English.